-Table 3 displays classification performance values from experiments on binary FMNIST data, using classes 0 (t-shirt) and 1 (trousers) with varied filter sizes.
-From these results, a filter size of 3x3 was the best performing filter size, reaching a test set accuracy close to 90%.
+Table III displays classification performance values from experiments on binary FMNIST data, using classes 0 (t-shirt) and 1 (trousers) with varied filter sizes.
+From these results, a filter size of $3 \times 3$ was the best performing filter size, reaching a test set accuracy close to 90%.
 Unlike results using binary MNIST data, classification accuracy regresses as the filter size increases.

-When inspecting the train set and test set loss curves displayed in figure 5, the behaviour of all three experiments appears to contradict one another to some extent.
-Whilst the 3x3 filter size experiment initially performs worse than the others, it shows a very rapid decrease in loss, followed by a sharp plateau.
-In contrast to this, the 4x4 experiment shows a slow and gradual decrease in loss, and the 5x5 experiment displays very little convergence and plateaus close to the initial loss value after epoch 1.
+When inspecting the train set and test set loss curves displayed in Fig. 5, the behavior of all three experiments appears to contradict one another to some extent.
+While the $3 \times 3$ filter size experiment initially performs worse than the others, it shows a very rapid decrease in loss, followed by a sharp plateau.
+In contrast to this, the $4 \times 4$ experiment shows a slow and gradual decrease in loss, and the $5 \times 5$ experiment displays very little convergence and plateaus close to the initial loss value after epoch 1.